-Prior to each semester currently enrolled students meet with their advisors to prepare their class schedules.
-During the advising period or welcome week, students pre-register online and then meets with their advisor to complete registration.
-A late registration fee will be accessed to those students not registered by the end of the normal registration period.
+Prior to each semester currently enrolled students meet with their advisor to prepare their class schedules.
+During Welcome Week or the advising period defined by the Academic Calendar, students pre-register online through the NetClassroom Portal and then meet with their advisor to complete the registration process.
+A late registration fee will be assessed to those students not registered by the end of the normal registration period.